jherreria/js-unDo-async/README.md

 # js-unDo-async
+This example shows a way to ensure JavaScript Promises are executed in the sequence they are being created.

-Illustrates the problem when a operation expected to be done in sequence is called asynchronous.
+badcode.js - Illustrates the problem when an operation expected to be done in sequence but is called asynchronous.

 badcode.js will undo out of sequence (at random).
 An output example is: